-Other Funding Agencies: Authors funded by agencies that mandate submission to PMC with public access within 6 months after publication must contact infoji@aai.org for the Submission Form.
+Other Funding Agencies: Authors funded by agencies that mandate submission to PMC with public access within 6 months after publication must sign the 6 mth-PMC Submission Form during the online submission process.

-Prior Publication: Submission of a manuscript to The JI implies that the content has not been pub-lished previously and will not be submitted for publication else-where while the manuscript is under review.
-The JI considers re-search results (excluding abstracts and student dissertations) to have already been published if they are publicly available with a fixed content (i.e., content is in an unalterable form) and are citable in any language.
+Prior Publication: Submission of a manuscript to The JI implies that the content has not been published previously and will not be submitted for publication elsewhere while the manuscript is under review.
+The JI considers research results (excluding abstracts and student dissertations) to have already been published if they are publicly available with a fixed content (i.e., content is in an unalterable form) and are citable in any language.

-Previous publication of a particular figure may not prevent subsequent publication in $The\ JI$ if that figure is essential to the submitted paper and does not constitute the major contribution.
+Previous publication of a particular figure may not prevent subsequent publication in The JI if that figure is essential to the submitted paper and does not constitute the major contribution.
 Previously published portions of a paper must be accompanied by a permission release from the copyright holder and must be cited.